-Location: Northwoods is near Wetmore, Michigan, twelve miles from Lake Superior and Pictured Rocks National Lakeshore.
-The camp is on the shore of Cherry Lake and is surrounded by 100,000 acres of National Forest wilderness, meadows, bogs, rivers and more than a dozen other undeveloped lakes, all within a two-mile hike.
+Location: The camp is on the shore of Cherry Lake, is surrounded by 100,000 acres of National Forest wilderness, meadows, bogs, rivers and more than a dozen other undeveloped lakes, all within a two-mile hike.

 Facilities: At Northwoods, the emphasis is on living in harmony with nature and a low-consumption lifestyle.
-Solar panels provide limited electricity and running water is supplied by hand-pumping from a well.
+Water is supplied by hand-pumping from a well.
 The camp has a beautiful lodge with a full kitchen, meeting space, bathroom and shower.
 There are six comfortable sleeping cabins and composting outhouses.

 Instructors: Dawn Sonntag, Associate Professor & Chair, Music